gabdube/tinyblend/readme.md

 Compiled types are cached by blender version.
 So it's possible to load data from two different versions without problems.

-Using the compiled object, all its attribute can be accessed as if it was a "normal" python object. `scene.id.name` for example.
+The data of the extracted object can be accessed as if it was a "normal" python object. `scene.id.name` for example.

-The compiled object life is not infinite, as soon as there is no active object of a certain type, the python GC will free the type.
+The compiled object lifetime is not infinite, as soon as there is no active object of a his type, the python GC will free the type.

 Finally, when an object is loaded, only its immediate fields are parsed.
 Non immediate field (fields with a pointer type), are only loaded when accessed for the first time (the value loaded is then cached).
 This extra action is completely invisible to the user.